Florida Law Bans Texting-and-Driving

-To prove negligence, your attorney needs to show that the at fault party was driving while and breached their duty, this can also be proven if the driver was distracted or in a dangerous state.
-This process requires our firm to gather evidence, which will help point to the negligence of the at fault party, meaning that injuries sustained in a traffic crash were the direct results of the negligence of the driver of the other vehicle.
-In addition, to prove negligence in the state of Florida someone must prove that the at fault party had a duty, that that person breached their duty, that as a result of the breach the injured party sustained damages, and that the breach of duty was the proximate cause for those damages.
+To prove negligence, your attorney needs to show that the at-fault party was driving while and breached their duty, this can also be proven if the driver was distracted or in a dangerous state.
+This process requires our firm to gather evidence, which will help point to the negligence of the at-fault party, meaning that injuries sustained in a traffic crash were the direct results of the negligence of the driver of the other vehicle.
+In addition, to prove negligence in the state of Florida someone must prove that the at-fault party had a duty, that that person breached their duty, that as a result of the breach the injured party sustained damages, and that the breach of duty was the proximate cause for those damages.

 What is a subpoena?

 A subpoena is a legal document issued to compel testimony or to produce evidence.
 It is an integral part of the legal process and can be essential to winning a lawsuit.
 The Florida personal injury lawyers at Shiner Law Group will often subpoena phone records to prove a negligent driver was on his phone at the time of the crash, this will prove that the driver was negligent, for they knew or should have known the laws about texting and driving or being distracted when driving.
-Other subpoenas we will issue would be for the at defendants’ social media records as well as their web access.
-In requesting these records related to the at fault party’s activity on their cell phones will help establish that the crash was a result of a distracted driver.
+Other subpoenas we will issue would be for the defendants’ social media records as well as their web access.
+In requesting these records related to the at-fault party’s activity on their cell phones will help establish that the crash was a result of a distracted driver.

-Subpoenas are just one way to obtain this information, a plaintiff in a lawsuit can also conduct other discovery such as serving interrogatories and requests for production to get a hold of a defendant’s cell phone records, text messages, and social media activity for the time period during the accident.
-Thus, we will encompass a complete view of the activities of the driver at the time of the accident, was the driver texting, surfing the web, visiting the facebook at the time of the crash, this will help prove the driver acted recklessly and was negligent.
+Subpoenas are just one way to obtain this information, a plaintiff in a lawsuit can also conduct other discoveries such as serving interrogatories and requests for production to get a hold of a defendant’s cell phone records, text messages, and social media activity for the time period during the accident.
+Thus, we will encompass a complete view of the activities of the driver at the time of the accident, was the driver texting, surfing the web, visiting Facebook at the time of the crash, this will help prove the driver acted recklessly and was negligent.

 Four Elements to prove Negligence